odoo/owl/doc/v3/owl/reference/scope.md

 it yourself.

-You can also name the parameter to access the full scope — e.g. to call `scope.until(p)`, covered below.
+You can also name the parameter to access the full scope — e.g. to call `scope.run(fn)`, covered below.
 The same pattern applies to any async work attached to a scope, including the fetcher passed to [`asyncComputed`](computed_values.md#async-computed-values).